 Applicants must meet the admission requirements listed below:

 - Graduation from BC Secondary School (or equivalent) or mature student status

-- Government regulations and program policy require students to be a minimum age of 18 years by the program start in September
+- Government regulations and program policy require students to be a minimum age of 18 years by December 31 of year of program start

 - Completion of the following courses (or equivalents) by the application deadline (exception for secondary school students).
 Official transcripts required (photocopies or electronic copies are not accepted):